kerrybardot/loopflopy/README.md

 ### Typical flow

 1. Fork and create a feature branch.
-2. Add/adjust examples and unit tests if relevant.
+2. Add/adjust examples and unit tests if relevant(soon).
-3. Run linters/tests locally.
+3. Run linters/tests locally (soon).
 4. Open a PR with a clear description and motivation.

 Please also use the issue tracker for bug reports and feature requests.